ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 - Designing attitude and position controllers for a quadcopter

 ## Course Notes and Assessments
+This section details the course notes and assessments that are present in this teaching package.
+The Course Notes and Virtual Labs are based in Live Scripts, whereas the Project is based in both Live Scripts and Simulink.
+The Quizzes are in the form of Brightspace packages, which can be seamlessly imported into a Brightspace-compatible learning management system.
+The Quizzes can also be shared as Common Cartridges upon kind request.

 ### Course Notes
 - Chapter 1 - Introduction